KamWithK/AnkiconnectAndroid/README.md

 From here, you should be able to use the show card button as normal.

+> **Warning**
+>
+> Make sure you save your note changes if you edit your note!
+If you do not
+> save and click on the "show card" button from Kiwi Browser, you will
+> lose all your current note changes!

 ## Common Errors and Solutions
 If you're experiencing any of these problems:
 1. Forvo audio won't load